Skip to content

 The Answer is… Yes!

-Now before I get into this topic, let me hedge everything that follows with this statement: Nothing in the article is meant to be a takedown of the men and women who serve within the Royal Canadian Navy.
+Now, before I get into this topic, let me hedge everything that follows with this statement: Nothing in the article is meant to be a takedown of the men and women who serve within the Royal Canadian Navy.
 Every day, they do the best job they can do with the equipment they have and the mission they are given.
 They are a dedicated, competent, and admirable group of people.
-And I daresay, that in researching this post, I found out that despite all of its troubles, Canada’s current fleet of four Victoria-class submarines are frontline-worthy boats that do their adopted country full credit.
+And I daresay that in researching this post, I found out that despite all of its troubles, Canada’s current fleet of four Victoria-class submarines are frontline-worthy boats that do their adopted country full credit.

 One of Canada’s Victoria Class submarines